slott56/slott56.github.io/Pelican/content/pages/area_effect_computations.rst

 :math:`r = \sqrt[3]{\frac{3V}{4\pi}} \approx 1.06`.

 Superficially, this does not follow the rules.
-The rules say “**+5 per meter radius**”; this statement means a 1m radius sphere must a cost of 5.
+The rules say “**+5 per meter radius**”; this statement means a 1m radius sphere must have a cost of 5.

 Either the cost is wrong for some of these spells.
 Or the “+5 per meter